ahmedembeddedxx/snake-game-0x8086/README.md

 If you have any questions, suggestions, or issues, please feel free to contact the author at [business.ahmadabdullah@gmail.com].

 Enjoy the game!

-Feel free to modify and expand this README to provide more details about your specific Snake game in Assembly 8086.
-You can add information about the game's features, the game loop, any customizations, and more.